-Want to install Discord on Ubuntu?
-You are not alone.
-This popular messaging platform is ballooning in popularity on all systems for two reasons: it’s free, and it’s good.
+If you want to install Discord on Ubuntu or Linux Mint you’re in good company as this messaging platform is ballooning in popularity worldwide for two reasons: it’s free, and it’s very, very good.

-Naturally a service is only as good as the people you can speak to on it, and in this area Discord comes up trumps.
-It has an official desktop Linux app, plus apps for Windows, macOS, Android, and iOS.
+Still, a messaging service is only as good as the people who can use it.
+In this area Discord comes up trumps.
+It has an official Linux app, as well as apps for Windows, macOS, Android, and iOS.
 There’s also a Discord web client if you want to use it in a web browser or a Chromebook.

 Discord is also free — at least for now.
-The company says it may introduce some optional real-money extras, like sticker packs and so on, similar to WeChat and other platforms, in the future.
-But its core functionality is a veritable buffet you’re free to feast on!
+The company says it may introduce some optional real-money extras, like sticker packs, similar to WeChat and other platforms, in the future.
+But its core functionality is a veritable buffet you’re 100% free to feast on!

 Install Discord on Ubuntu

-Discord for Linux is an Electron based app (as it is on other systems).
-Despite this the app integrates neatly with the Ubuntu desktop.
+Discord’s Linux app is Electron based (as it is on other systems).
+Despite this, the app integrates neatly with the GNOME Shell desktop Ubuntu users.
 It has a status tray indicator with a small set of options, and can deliver native desktop notifications.

-Alternatively, if you prefer to use a CLI, you can install Discord Snap app by running:
+If you prefer to use a CLI, install the Discord snap app using this command:

 sudo snap install discord

-While Snaps are perhaps the easiest way to get the messaging service installed on your system it’s not the only way.
-You can install Discord on Ubuntu, Linux Mint, elementary OS or another distro using the command line and the following two commands.
+The Discord snap is the easiest way to install the client on Ubuntu, but it’s not the only way.
+You can also install Discord on Ubuntu, Linux Mint, elementary OS or another distro from the command line.

-Finally, to launch the app, open your application launcher and find the purple ‘Discord’ icon.
+Finally, launch the app from the application launcher (look for the purple ‘Discord’ icon).